 A new method of integrating music therapy into regular activity for Students with SEN/D needs

-Music Treehouse started in October 2015 and is supported by Youth Music and public funding by the National Lottery through Arts Council England.
-Music Treehouse is a much needed SEN/D extension of our Saturday Programme, offering students with children with a wide range of mild to severe, profound and complex needs the opportunity to participate in the programme.
+Music Treehouse started in October 2015 and is a much needed SEN/D extension of our Saturday Programme, offering students with children with a wide range of mild to severe, profound and complex needs the opportunity to participate in the programme.
 This enables us to broaden our inclusion to students who are often isolated and overlooked outside of the school environment.